Billy Gunn: Return to WWE (2012–2015)

-Independent circuit (2015–2020)
+Return to independent circuit (2015–2020)

 On December 26, 2015, Gunn teamed up with Kevin Thorn to defeat Brian Klass and Rob Street.
 One month later, Gunn defeated Ken Dixon for the MCW Pro Wrestling MCW Rage Television Championship.
 On February 5, 2016, Gunn defeated Joey Hayes in the Preston City Wrestling PCW Road to Glory tournament, on February 6 he lost to T-Bone in the quarter-finals that same night Gunn teamed up with Mr. Anderson and Tajiri to defeat Dave Raynes, Joey Hayes, and Martin Kirby.
 On February 7, 2016, Gunn challenged for the Pro Wrestling Pride Heavyweight championship losing to Steve Griffiths.
 On March 19, 2016, Gunn lost the title to Ken Dixon.
-On June 12, 2016, Gunn won the Smashmouth Pro Wrestling championship from KC Huber but lost it on the same night, Gunn teamed again with Anderson in a losing effort against the UK Hooligans at PCW Tribute to the Troops on June 25, 2016.
+On June 12, 2016, Gunn won the Smashmouth Pro Wrestling championship from KC Huber but lost it on the same night, Gunn teamed again with Anderson in a losing effort against the UK Hooligans at PCW Tribute to theTroops on June 25, 2016.
 He defeated Hardcore Holly in a singles match at PCW Top Gunn on July 2, 2016.

 On September 4, 2016, Gunn made his debut for Chikara, representing DX alongside X-Pac in a tag team gauntlet match.
 The two entered the match as the final team and scored the win over Prakash Sabar and The Proletariat Boar of Moldova.